pushkin-consortium/pushkin/docs/packages/pushkin-cli.md

 **Options**

-- path: `-p` or `--path <path/to/packages>` is required to specify the absolute path to the `packages` directory in your local clone of the `pushkin` repo.
-This path must end with "pushkin/packages".
+- path: `-p` or `--path <path/to/packages>` is required to specify the path to the `packages` directory in your local clone of the `pushkin` repo.
 This option is required in all cases, except when reverting to a published version with the `--revert` option (in which case, `--path` is invalid).

 - experiments: `-e` or `--experiments <experiments>` allows you to specify for which experiment(s) you want to use a dev version of `pushkin-worker`.
 Enter the experiments' short names (i.e. the names of the directories in `/experiments`) following the option flag, e.g. `-e exp1 exp2 exp3`.
     - Only workers can be experiment-specific; therefore the command `pushkin use-dev api client worker -p <path> -e <exp1_of_3>` will change the worker for one of three experiments, but `pushkin-api` and `pushkin-client` for the entire site.